 The Notice on Relevant Tax Policies on Medical and Health Institutions, which was promulgated by the Ministry of Finance and the State Administration of Tax on July 10, 2000, came into effect on the same date and amended on May 18, 2009, provides that incomes of for-profit medical institutions are taxable in accordance with relevant rules.
 Nevertheless, for-profit medical institution is granted a three-year tax exemption period commencing on the date of the issuance of the practice license if its revenue is directly used to improve medical and health conditions.
-During the no-tax period: (1)self-produced preparations for self-use by for-profit medical institutions are exempted from value- added tax, and (2) properties, land and vehicles for self-use by for-profit medical institutions are exempted from property tax, urban land use tax and vehicle and vessel usage tax.
-Pharmaceutical retail enterprise spun-off from pharmacy of for-profit medical institutions is subject to applicable taxations.
+During the no-tax period: (1)self-produced preparations for self-use by for-profit medical institutions are exempted from value- added tax, and (2) properties, land and vehicles for self-use by for-profit medical institutions is subject to applicable taxations.